std::regex

 std::regex_search(Input, Pattern)};

-returns true if at least one substring in the input matches the patternBelow, we run the regex pattern hello
+returns true if part of the input string matches the patternBelow, we run the regex pattern hello

 on the string hello world